Meet the team

 Laura began her career by studying for a BSc in Biochemistry with Microbiology at the University of St. Andrews in Scotland, UK.
 She then moved to the University of Dundee to continue her studies, undertaking an MSc and a PhD in Microbiology and Biochemistry.
 After a four year career break, Laura worked as a Postdoctoral Research Assistant at the John Innes Centre on the Norwich Research, UK.
 In 2007 Laura took up an academic post in the Norwich Medical School at the University of East Anglia, where she was promoted to Professor in 2016.

 Richard began his career with a B.Sc. in Biochemistry from the University of Sheffield, before completing a PhD at the National Institute for Medical Research in Mill Hill, London, UK.
 He is now Professor in Biochemistry and Molecular Biology Education in the School of Biological Sciences at the University of East Anglia, where he teaches on a range of biochemistry modules in undergraduate degree courses.
 His research group studies DNA structure, assessing its links with DNA repair pathways.
 He is also the course director for Biochemistry with a Year in industry at UEA.

 Jenny recently completed her integrated masters degree at the University of East Anglia.
-Since 2012 Jenny studied for an MChem degree in Chemistry and has specific interests in linking this topic to biology.
-From October 2016 Jenny has begun studies for a PhD research degree in biophysical chemistry of medically relevant membrane transporters, also based at the University of East Anglia.
+From 2012-16 Jenny studied for an MChem degree in Chemistry and has specific interests in linking this topic to biology.
+Since October 2016 Jenny has been undertaking studies for a PhD research degree in biophysical chemistry of medically relevant membrane transporters, also based at the University of East Anglia.

 Fraser obtained a B.Sc. in Chemistry at the University of Sheffield, UK before completing a doctoral degree at the Free University in Berlin, Germany.
 Fraser is now a Reader in Chemistry at the University of East Anglia and specialises in electron paramagnetic resonance (EPR) spectroscopy, a sophisticated technique for structural analysis of biomacromolecules and their complexes.
 He teaches undergraduate students about a range of methods used in macromolecular structure determination and function in various Biophysical Chemistry modules.
 He is also the course director for the integrated masters MSci Biochemistry with a Year Abroad at UEA.